ocsigen/ocsigen-start/template.distillery/README.md

 ### For Windows:

-Ocsigen-start uses
+Ocsigen Start uses
 [cordova-hot-code-push-plugin](https://github.com/nordnet/cordova-hot-code-push)
 to upload local files (like CSS and JavaScript files, images and logo) when the server code changes.

 Unfortunately, this plugin is not yet available for Windows Phone.
-However, as ocsigen-start also builds the website part, an idea is to run the website into a WebView on Windows Phones.
+However, as ocsigen Start also builds the website part, an idea is to run the website into a WebView on Windows Phones.

 Even if Cordova allows you to build Windows app, it doesn't authorize you to